Eça de Queiroz: Biography

-Eça de Queiroz was born in Póvoa de Varzim, Portugal, in 1845.
-An illegitimate child, he was officially recorded as the son of José Maria de Almeida Teixeira de Queiroz and Carolina Augusta Pereira d'Eça.
-His unmarried mother left home so that her son could be born away from social scandal.
-Although his parents married when he was four years old, he lived with his paternal grandparents until he was ten.
+Eça de Queiroz was born in Póvoa de Varzim, Portugal, on the 25th of November 1845, as the illegitimate child of José Maria de Almeida Teixeira de Queiroz and Carolina Augusta Pereira d'Eça, both unmarried.

+Carolina's mother forbade their relationship, and it was only following her death that the couple were able to wed, when Eça was already four years old.
+To avoid a possible scandal, Carolina had had to leave the family home temporarily so that she could give birth away from prying eyes.
+The child, the first of seven siblings, would be christened as the son of an unknown mother and was recognized only after his parents married.
+Eça was raised chiefly by, and continued to live with, his grandparents up to the age of ten.
+Through his parents he was a relative of several authors like Alexandre O'Neill, Fernando Pessoa or Júlio Dantas, and the Portuguese footballer João Neves.
+He is also the great-great-grandfather of contemporary Portuguese author Afonso Reis Cabral.

-At age 16, he went to Coimbra to study law at the University of Coimbra; there he met the poet Antero de Quental.
-Eça's first work was a series of prose poems, published in the Gazeta de Portugal magazine, which eventually appeared in book form in a posthumous collection edited by Batalha Reis entitled Prosas Bárbaras ("Barbarous texts").
-He worked as a journalist at Évora, then returned to Lisbon and, with his former school friend Ramalho Ortigão and others, created the Correspondence of the fictional adventurer Fradique Mendes.
-This amusing work was first published in 1900.
+At age 16, he began studying law at the University of Coimbra, where he met and befriended the Azorean poet Antero de Quental.
+Eça's first work consisted of a series of prose poems published in the Gazeta de Portugal, which eventually appeared in book form in a posthumous collection, edited by Batalha Reis, and entitled Prosas Bárbaras ("Barbarous texts").
+He worked as a journalist at Évora, then returned to Lisbon and, together with his former school friend Ramalho Ortigão and others, conceived and created the Correspondence of the fictional adventurer Fradique Mendes.
+The work was first published in 1900.